Hbvsa/hbvsa.github.io/_portfolio/RAG.md

 from langchain_openai import ChatOpenAI, OpenAIEmbeddings
 ```

 The documents text is embedded using machine learned representations.
-The documents are split into chunks so that the LLMs can fit them as input and embed them.
+The documents are split into chunks so that the LLM can fit them as input and embed them.

 ```python
 from langchain import PromptTemplate, HuggingFaceHub, LLMChain